KevLeng/BizOps-HandsOn/Hands On - Session Properties/README.md

 # Hands On - Creating Sessions Properties

-In this lab, we will create a session properties
+In this lab, we will create a session properties to expose business daTA

 Access the easyTravel application monitoring settings Applications > easyTravel > (...)
 Edit